MarcusMingoransi/inventsys-challenge/README.md

 # Inventsys Challenge

-This project was developed based on the code challenge requirements.
+This project was created in response to the coding challenge guidelines.

-## Apêndice
+## Instructions

-Running the folllowing steps, you'll be able to run the project locally:
+After completing the steps below, you will be able to run the project locally:

 Clone the repository: